QinglinDong/cv/index.md

 ## Academic Experience

-Review: PIC-2016
+Oral Presentation at ACM Multimedia Conference 2016.
-Oral Presentation at IEEE International Symposium on Biomedical Imaging (ISBI) 2011, 2013, 2014, poster Presentation at ISBI 2015, 2018.
+Poster Presentation at IEEE International Symposium on Biomedical Imaging (ISBI) 2017.
-Poster Presentation at International Conference on Medical Image Computing & Computer Assisted Intervention (MICCAI) 2011, 2017.
-Invited workshop talk at Brain Informatics & Health 2016 (BIH) 2016.
-Poster Presentation at Association for Computing Machinery's Special Interest Group on Knowledge Discovery and Data Mining (ACM KDD) 2016.
+Poster Presentation at Information Processing in Medical Imaging(IPMI) 2017 Reviewer for The 2016 International Conference on Progress in Informatics and Computing.
-Poster Presentation at Organization for Human Brain Mapping (OHBM) 2013.
-Program committee member for the BioImage Informatics Conference, MICCAI workshop of Patch-based Techniques in Medical Imaging.
-Reviewer for conferences including ISBI, MICCAI, MLMI and ICME.
-Editorial board for Journal of Healthcare Engineering.
-Reviewer for Neuroimaging, BMC Bioinformatics, Pattern Recognition, IEEE/ACM Transactions on Computational Biology and Bioinformatics, Symmetry, Physical Communication, IEEE Transactions on Biomedical Engineering, Neurocomputing.

 ## Publications